 Email marketing success stories

-There are many factors that can make an email marketing campaign a success, from how many people opened the email or forwarded to others to how many clicked through to the brand's website and actually spent money there.
+There are many factors that can make an email marketing campaign successful, including how many people opened the email or forwarded it to others and how many clicked through to the brand's website and actually spent money there.

-Annie Brody, founder of Camp Unleashed, which offers retreats for people and their dogs, has been using email marketing for the past several years and said she has seen increasingly better results.
-She said what has encouraged her most has been a rise in the number of people opening the emails she sends.
+Annie Brody, founder of Camp Unleashed, which offers retreats for people and their dogs, has been using email marketing for the past several years, and she said she has seen increasingly better results.
+What has encouraged her the most, she said, has been a rise in the number of people opening the emails she sends.

 Specifically, Brody sends her clients and potential clients newsletter-type emails that highlight new aspects of the camp, registration information and links to other dog-related sources.

-Gary Briggs, co-founder of candlemaker Aunt Sadie's, uses the Mad Mimi email marketing service to regularly send his customers coupons and other promotions.
-He saw great success right out of the gate.
+Gary Briggs, co-founder of candlemaker Aunt Sadie's, uses the Mad Mimi email marketing service to send his customers coupons and other promotions regularly.
+He saw huge success right out of the gate.